xy-plus/static-libminigui/README.md

 - static compile libminigui
 - static compile minigui app

-I assume you work in Linux, and have x86_64-linux-musl.
+I assume you work in Alpine-Linux, and use x86_64-linux-musl as default toolchain.

 Or you can work in docker: